 TQ: How lovely!

 Three years ago, one of the UK’s top Tudor experts, John Guy, said that history applicants to Cambridge University would cite having read Hilary Mantel’s Thomas Cromwell novels as evidence of their knowledge.
+Even worse, people apparently think The Crown is a documentary, prompting insiders like Lady Glenconner to back calls for Netflix to include a disclaimer.

+Netflix’s flagship show features historical milestones like engagements and assassinations, while also taking significant creative licence.
+Timelines are conflated, and much is entirely invented, including a ‘get your shit together’ letter to Charles from his uncle Tywin Mountbatten, right before he gets blown up by the IRA.
 Anything set in royal drawing rooms and royal bedrooms is fiction.
-Timelines are conflated, and much is entirely invented, including a ‘get your shit together’ letter to Charles from his uncle Tywin Mountbatten, right before he gets blown up by the IRA.

 Corrin has been the breakout while the respected Gillian Anderson has been a little more divisive with her portrayal of Margaret Thatcher, the Iron Lady loved by those she made wealthier, and loathed by the left and much of the working class.